Childhood Insomnia and Sleep Problems

 - Avoid lots of fluids before bedtime.
 Remind your child to use the bathroom again before bed.

-If your child is completely toilet trained for at least six months, and then starts suddenly wetting the bed, it could point to a medical problem.
-If bedwetting starts occurring along with other bodily changes, it might also indicate another issue.
-Call the doctor if your child:
+If your child has been completely toilet trained for at least six months, and then starts wetting the bed, it could point to a medical problem that requires your doctor’s attention.
+This is especially likely if the bed-wetting occurs along with other changes in your child, such as:

-- Complains of pain or a burning sensation while urinating.
+- Pain or a burning sensation while urinating.

-- Has cloudy or pink bloodstains on their underwear.
+- Cloudy or pink bloodstains on their underwear.

-- Continues to wet the bed at seven years of age or older.
+- Wetting the bed at seven years of age or older.